Save big (up to $1,875) on small business tools with our free membership, business.com+

 While distinct from your personal credit score, your business credit score is similar in concept.
 A business credit score is used to demonstrate how financially sound and reliable a business is.
 It also shows how likely the business is to make its payments on time.

 Like personal credit scores, a business credit score is a numerical measure representing a business’s creditworthiness.
-But, its scale is 0 to 100.
+However, unlike personal scores that usually range from 300 to 850, business credit scores use a scale of 0 to 100.

 Three major credit bureaus determine business credit scores: Dun & Bradstreet, Equifax and Experian.
 The scores determine creditworthiness for several things, including availability and rates of business loans, credit cards, and payment terms.
 Strong business credit and a responsible payment history can also reduce the cost of borrowing money.